Skip to content

 • Lower tax rate for key foreign employees.

-Corporate Income Tax (CIT)
+Corporate income tax (CIT)

-Low by international standards, the Swedish CIT rate is currently 22% but is set to drop further in 2019 and 2021 (as mentioned above).
-The effective rate can be even lower if companies choose to make deductible annual appropriations to a tax allocation reserve (periodiseringsfond) of up to 25% of their profit.
-CIT is based solely on a company’s annual profit; no license tax or local corporate tax is payable.
+Low by international standards, the Swedish CIT rate is currently 20.6%.
+The effective rate can be even lower if companies choose to make deductible annual appropriations to a tax allocation reserve - known as periodiseringsfond - of up to 25% of their profit.
+The periodiseringsfond will be taxed after a period of six years.
+For example, if you contribute to a tax reserve in 2025, it must be reversed by 2031 at the latest, or be offset against losses.

 Preliminary tax